Staff Reduction in Force UPPS No. 04.04.14

 05.04 The appropriate vice president will prepare the RIF notification to inform employees of the RIF.

-05.06 Human Resources will complete an exit interview with the affected employee.
-During the exit interview, Human Resources will provide the employee with a packet of helpful information including instructions for applying for and receiving unemployment benefits and how to apply for Texas State and other public employer job vacancies.
+05.06 Human Resources will provide the employee with a packet of helpful information including instructions for applying for and receiving unemployment benefits and how to apply for Texas State University and other public employer job vacancies.

 06. EMPLOYEE OPTIONS